 Masters, give your bondservants what is just and fair, knowing that you also have a Master in heaven.“

-In each of these relationships there is a form of submission that is occurring.
+In each of the relationships described there is a form of submission that is occurring.
 Husbands submitting love to their wives, while wives submit their respect to the husband.
 Children honoring their parents in submitting to their authority, while fathers in humility recognize their children’s value as people and not exasperating them by the way they rule.
 Bondservants submitting to the authority of their supervisors as good workers and the master showing respect to those under their care.

 1 Peter 2:11-12 “Beloved, I beg you as sojourners and pilgrims, abstain from fleshly lusts which war against the soul, having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.”